serpapi/code-challenge/README.md

 `cd` into the directory and run `thor serpapi:search_google_image "Van Gogh paintings"`

-As instructed I added pages for Pablo Picasso and Claude Monet so you can run them the same way too:
+As instructed I added 2 other artwork pages for Pablo Picasso and Claude Monet.
+You can run them the same way too:

 `thor serpapi:search_google_image "Pablo Picasso paintings"`